 Traditional asset-tracking methods such as barcodes, engraved codes, or serial numbers require employees to manually enter the serial number or locate the barcode, which is inefficient and time-consuming.

-RFID asset tracking provides benefits that meet the objectives of your asset management.
+Asset tracking using RFID provides benefits that meet the objectives of your asset management.

 Benefits of RFID Asset Tracking